 I am a professor of biology at Pfeiffer University in Misenheimer, NC, teaching classes such as Ecology, Wildlife and Conservation Biology, and Plant Morphology.

 As you may know, one of the main drivers of loss of biodiversity is loss of habitat.
 As we expand our cities and suburbs, it is important that we ensure our landscapes continue to provide adequate ecosystem services to support our communities.
-This is called reconciliation ecology.
 My goal is to provide the professional expertise needed for my customers to improve the quality of their landscape so it will support a greater abundance of plants and animals native to our area, thus improving the ecosystem services provided.

 Your landscape, no matter how small or large, can become valuable habitat for wildlife and pollinators.